Article in App of the Week category.

 If you opt for the premium version of Pillow, you get personalized insights and recommendations, audio recordings (to monitor things like sleep talking, snoring, or sleep apnea), sleep notes, and various nap modes.

 Pillow syncs with the Health app for free, but with premium, Pillow is able to plot your sleep alongside other health metrics for improved insight.
 See how things like calorie consumption or steps impact your sleep quality.
 It is this kind of analytical comparison that allows us to make real-life changes to improve our sleep and health.
+When looking to improve your sleep quality, you may want to check this post with information about what cbd gummies can do to help you.

 Apple Watch is also able to detect your heart rate with premium.
 An overlay of that heart rate is displayed on the graph with the average BPM, the maximum BPM, and minimum BMP.